ToniestTony/JT-Engine/README.md

 The engine is mostly finished, but I would still like to add some features and make it more user-friendly.

+- Add an actual tutorial that explains how to use the JT Engine.
 - Faster loading time.
 - Add custom loading screen that contains a microgame.
 - Add presets packs to quickly start a new game or add advanced features.